 But it was not only salt; other commercial activities began exploited the facilities available at Acton Bridge.

-Since forever riparian sites were favoured for transport and water power but the new wooden lock and associated weir of the Navigation at Acton Bridge provided provided a welcome improvement; not only better transport for bigger boats but also a usable head of water.
+Since forever riparian sites were favoured for transport but the new wooden lock and associated weir of the Navigation at Acton Bridge provided another welcome benefit; not only better transport for bigger boats but also a usable head of water for water power.

 In 1734 the initial Navigation project involved constructing 11 wooded locks & weirs along the natural course of the river.
 A water head of about 4 feet would have been available at the coveted Acton Bridge site.

-In 1882 the Dutton locks replaced the Acton locks and secured another big improvements to a busy waterway, but at a stroke the new project raised the water level and removed the head at Acton Bridge.
+150 years later, in 1882, the Dutton locks replaced the Acton locks and secured another big improvement to a busy waterway, but at a stroke the new project raised the water level and removed the head at Acton Bridge.

 Local historian Colin Edmondson has confirmed from The Weaver Navigation records and local trade directories, that the loss of water power at the Acton Bridge factory site ended a series of altercations which involved the conflicting interests of the site tenants and the River Weaver Navigation Trustees -

 1781 September 6th - the minute books of the trustees noted